ucbvislab/d3-deconstructor/README.md

 ###Installation

+**Note:** You must have Node and NPM installed to build Deconstructor.
-To install, clone this git repository.
-Then, navigate to the cloned folder, install dependencies via NPM, and run browserify:
+To build Deconstructor, first clone this repository and navigate to the cloned folder.
+Then, install dependencies via NPM and run Browserify.

     git clone git://github.com/harperj/decon-plugin
     cd decon-plugin